openSUSE/news-o-o/_posts/2013-11-19-opensuse-13-1-ready-for-action.markdown

 **SUSE Studio**
 [SUSE Studio users](http://susestudio.com) can expect availability of openSUSE 13.1 right from the release date, and support for upgrading existing appliances shortly after.
 This means it will be possible to easily create your own operating system for the cloud, desktop or portable devices based on openSUSE 13.1 with a custom package selections, artwork, scripts and any other properties.
-You can share your appliance or also browse otherâ€™s shared appliances on [SUSE Gallery](http://susegallery.com).
+You can share your appliance or also browse other’s shared appliances on [SUSE Gallery](http://susegallery.com).